Busch-Jaeger/free-at-home-addon-development-kit-documentation-preview/content/writingaddons/_index.md

 ```

 Notice that this example also calls `setAutoKeepAlive(true)` and sets `isAutoConfirm=true`.
 To
-detect devices that are no longer available (e.g. defective), the SysAP wants an occasional
+detect devices that are no longer available (e.g. defective), the System Access Point wants an occasional
 keepalive message from every device.
 If this is not practical for a given device, simply set
 `setAutoKeepAlive(true)`, then the `FreeAtHome` class of the Addon will send such a message
 automatically, effectively disabling the unresponsive detection for this device.

 This is all to create a new free@home device in an Addon.
 When the Addon is started, the device will
-show up in the device list of the SysAP.
+show up in the device list of the System Access Point.
 Next steps are to interact with the device in the Addon:

-### Receiving updates from the SysAP about devices
+### Receiving updates from the System Access Point about devices

 After creating a device, the Addon normally needs to be informed about updates to the device state.
 For example when creating a switch, the Addon normally wants to know when the user turns the switch